-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

-To qualify under the Market Rules of the Dubai Financial Services Authority (DFSA), a company seeking a listing on NASDAQ Dubai typically must have:
+To qualify under the Market Rules of the Dubai Financial Services Authority (DFSA), a company seeking a listing on Nasdaq Dubai typically must have:

 A working capital report is required.

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 Share price.
 Nasdaq Dubai allows a book building process for IPOs and thus issuer can price their IPO share price.